readthedocs/readthedocs.org/docs/guides/using-requirements-file.rst

 To do this, one can create a list of requirements and save it in a requirements file.

-Since *RTD* uses Python language to build the workflow which automatically converts and hosts your project's documentation, and uses various python packages for this, the requirments file is the same as any standard python project.
+Since *RTD* uses the Python language to build the workflow which automatically converts and hosts your project's documentation, and uses various python packages for this, the requirements file is the same as any standard python project.
 Read the Docs installs them in a virtual environment using pip, the standard python package manager.

 In-fact, it is helpful to think of your documentation on readthedocs as a sub-project written in python,